yoshidayasutaka/mcp/docs/index.md

 # Welcome to AWS MCP Servers

-A suite of specialized MCP servers that bring AWS best practices directly to your development workflow.
+A suite of specialized MCP servers that help you get the most out of AWS, wherever you use MCP.

 ## Available MCP Servers